secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ### Audit trail

-For the audit trail, only the changes between the CSAF documents are logged.
+For the audit trail, only the changes between versions of a CSAF document are logged.
 We use [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) to track differences between JSON documents.

 ## 5 Building Block View